Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 The Dolomites - Autumn landscape of Lago di Braies

-Accessibility to the best places to stay in the Dolomites
+Accessibility to the Dolomites

 Only two destinations, Brunico and Bolzano, are reachable by train.
 The others require a bus or taxi ride from the nearest train station, which can be quite time-consuming.
 Some hotels may organise the last leg for you but it will not be included in the room price.